Icinga/icinga2/doc/13-distributed-monitoring-ha.md

     7 directories, 13 files

-If you prefer a different naming schema for directories or files names, go for it.
+If you prefer a different naming schema for directories or file names, go for it.
 If you are unsure about the best method, join the [support channels](1-about.md#support) and discuss with the community.